Specify Fans

 You select the parts that form the fan, such as blades and hub.
 The center and axis of rotation are automatically computed.
 However, the rotational speed needs to be provided.

-Aerodynamics and aeroacoustics supports three model approaches for fans:
+Aerodynamics and aeroacoustics supports four model approaches for fans:

-- Applies a body force to a volume to mimic a fan.
+Applies a body force to a volume to mimic a fan.
+There are three types of virtual fans:

-From the secondary tool set, click the Create Fans
+2. From the secondary tool set, click the Fan tool.

 The Fan dialog opens.